 The 2010 Census shows Burnsville had a land area of 1.06 square miles [2.7 km²].
 This translates to 232.1 Housing Units per square mile [89.6 housing units/km²].

 From the Census of 2000: Burnsville had 252 Housing Units, a population of 481 people and a land area of 1.08 square miles [2.8 km²].
 This gives a density of 1.91 people per Housing Unit and 232.9 Housing Units per square mile [89.9 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Burnsville and you need to be careful when comparing values between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Burnsville and you need to be careful when comparing values between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Braxton County ...

 The community of Burnsville is located in Braxton County.